What Is Advocacy?

 Advocacy means taking a stand against the prejudice which our children face.

-Hate Crimes: Each year thousands of gay people are the victims of hate crimes.
+Hate Crimes: Each year thousands of gay or transgender people are the victims of hate crimes.
 But most state and local governments, including Virginia, have done nothing to enact legislation that could deter these crimes.

 Schools and Youth: We all remember how children teased and bullied each other in schools when we were kids.
 Very little has changed, and with more and more children coming out as gay and transgendered at earlier ages, it is more important than ever that we try to protect them and all children who face teasing because they are different.